 Drinking plenty of water and maintaining a balanced diet help to provide the hydration and nutrients your skin needs to stay as healthy as possible.

 When to See a Doctor About Dry, Itchy Skin

-See your dermatologist if your dry skin doesn't improve within a few weeks of at-home measures.
+See your dermatologist if your dry skin doesn't improve within a few weeks of at-home measures, especially if you have a red or pink rash in addition to the dry skin.
 Your doctor can examine your skin and determine if there's an underlying condition causing the dryness, like eczema or psoriasis.

 In some rare cases, serious conditions such as lymphoma or liver, kidney or thyroid issues can also present with dry skin, Dr. Colombo notes.
 Together, you and your doc can determine the culprit and discuss next steps for treatment.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.